NCEAS/ca-mpa/README.md

 * **data:** This folder contains subfolders for each dataset used in the project.
 The subfolders contain scripts that clean and visualize the data.
 Figures for visualizing each dataset are contained within a *figures* folder inside each subfolder.
 * **analyses:** This folder contains subfolders that contain the analyses conducted for each paper.
 Paper subteams may structure the contents of these subfolders in whatever manner is best for them.

+## Repository best practices

+We ask that contributors adhere to the following best practices when working in the repository:

+1. Use lower case for all folders and file names
+2. Use underscores for spaces (don't use hyphens or spaces)

 ## Working group members

 The Working Group is led by Jenn Caselle and Kerry Nickols and is a collaboration among the following members and institutions: